microsoft/qio-samples/README.md

-# Azure Quantum QIO Samples
+# Azure Quantum optimization service samples

 These samples demonstrate the use of the Azure Quantum QIO service.